-How do I transfer my registered land or property?
+How do I transfer (sell or gift) my registered land or property?

-You will need to send us a completed form TR1, if you wish to transfer:
+You will need to fill in and send us a form TR1 (PDF, 52KB), if you want to:

-- a share in the property/land by adding additional owners, for example when E and F want to add G and H to the ownership, so E and F transfer to E,F G and H,
+E and F are owners and want to add G and H to the ownership, E and F must transfer to E,F G and H,

-If you are only selling part of a property/land, (called a 'Transfer of Part') rather then a share in the property/land, for example, you are selling part of your garden to a neighbour, or visa versa, you will need to complete and send us a form TP1.
+If you are only selling part of a property or land, (called a 'Transfer of Part') rather then a share in the property or land, for example, you have a large garden and agree to sell part of it to your neighbour, or the other way round, you will need to fill in and send us a form TP1.

 Transferring property can be complex, if you have a mortgage on your property your lender might insist that you use a solicitor or conveyancer.

 Under our advisory policy we can give customers factual information and procedural advice about how the land registration system works and how to make an application, but we cannot provide legal advice.
 In view of the complexities of the law in relation to this matter you may wish to seek legal advice.